lecramyajiv/Qt-lts/README.md

 qt-bin downloads and builds invidual qt modules binary published by Qt.
 This does not contain qt-doc module so documentation isn't available.
+Apart from documentation coap,mqtt,opcua,application-manager and interface framework binary modules are not available.
-This is an unofficial binary installation.
+This an unofficial binary installation.
 It downloads the binaries from the official qt website and installs them. you can view them [here](https://download.qt.io/online/qtsdkrepository/linux_x64/desktop/qt6_681/qt6_681/) , [here](https://download.qt.io/online/qtsdkrepository/linux_x64/extensions/) and [here](https://download.qt.io/online/qtsdkrepository/linux_x64/desktop/tools_qtcreator_preview/)